Skip to content ↓

 Local and domestic travel

-Local and domestic travel are allowed (with no waiver required).
+Local and domestic travel are allowed (with no waiver or registration required).

 International travel

-MIT students traveling abroad should carefully review the Department of State (DOS) website for the risk rating for their destination.
+MIT students traveling abroad should carefully review the Department of State (DOS) website for the risk rating and travel advisories for their destination.
 (The DOS rating takes into account a variety of risk factors, including health/disease, crime, terrorism, civil unrest, and natural disasters).
-Regardless of risk level, travelers are strongly encouraged to read and follow any DOS travel advisories for their destination (in particular regarding modes of transportation).

-International travel to destinations (countries, regions, or cities) designated as DOS level 1/“Exercise normal precautions” or DOS level 2/“Exercise increased caution” by the DOS is permitted with no waiver required.
+International travel to destinations (countries, regions, or cities) designated as DOS level 1/“Exercise normal precautions” or DOS level 2/“Exercise increased caution” is permitted with no waiver required.

 MIT-related travel to high-risk destinations is not permitted for undergraduate or graduate students.
 Destinations are considered “high-risk” when the DOS travel advisory: